iamjatinchauhan/resources-for-developers/Interview/Readme.md

 ### 3)Why have you been unemployed for such a long time?
 ```
-A)I enrolled myself for some advanced personality development course with some freelance work.
+A)I enrolled myself for some advanced personality development course along with some freelance work.
 ```

 ### 4)Tell me your ability to work under pressure?